-Craft brewing is an emerging industry in Nebraska, producing 33,939 barrels per year and having a direct economic impact of $424 million dollars in 2014 alone.
-Hops production acreage across the world has dropped from 180,000 in 1992 to 110,000 acres in 2014, increasing the demand for hops in the United States, principally aroma (alpha-acid) types utilized for craft brews desired by consumers.
+Craft beer sales continue to be on the rise across the United States, and Nebraska is making a name for itself in the industry.
+In 2015 alone, Nebraska produced 39,505 barrels and had an economic impact of $424 million dollars (ranks 32nd).
+Hop production acreage across the world has dropped from 180,000 in 1992 to 130,000 acres in 2016, increasing the demand for hops in the United States, principally aroma (alpha-acid) types, driven by craft brewer consumer demands.

-At present, 39 percent of the alpha-type hops are grown in the United States with the majority (98 percent) presently grown in Washington, Oregon and Idaho, having a combined harvest acreage of 38,011 acres.
-Hops can be grown in much of the United States but needs to be evaluated for varietal performance, productivity and quality.
+At present, 39 percent of the alpha-type hops are grown in the United States with the majority (98 percent) presently grown in Washington, Oregon and Idaho, having a combined harvest acreage of 50,857 acres in 2016.
+In the past 5 years, United States hop production has increased 72 percent, and 80 percent of the varieties are aroma/duel purpose hop varieties.
+In 2016, Nebraska had 24 acres of hops under production, with the anticipation that number increasing to approximately 40 acres in 2017.
+Hops can be grown in much of the United States, but need to be evaluated for varietal performance, productivity and quality.

 NEBRASKA HOPS NEWS